GROOVE WITH ME

 Angelique (Angie) Agudo

-Program Director
+Senior Director

 Angie has a Bachelor of Arts in Sociology and Anthropology and a minor in Psychology from Saint Michael’s College in Vermont.
 Her passion for dance began as a child when she participated in Groove With Me and took tap with Marguerite D’Aloia.
 Angie has a background in youth development which includes residential programs, college readiness, and support programs.
 She re-visited her dance skills when she volunteered at orphanages in Thailand and India.
 She loved the gratification and joy dance brought to children in need.
 She has devoted her life to service and activism for youth in underserved communities.
 Ultimately, Angie strives to ensure that all children have a safe space that allows for their minds and bodies to grow.
+Angie has a certificate from PASE Emerging Leaders in Non-Profit Management and is a PASEsetter Awardee.
+She's a graduate of the JP Morgan Women's Leadership Program.

 Picture